learn-co-curriculum/phase-1-using-fetch-delete/README.md

 ## Conclusion

 And that's it!
-You now have the ability to initiate full CRUD from the Frontend!
+You now have the ability to initiate full CRUD using `fetch`!

 Now that you've covered JavaScript Fundamentals, DOM Manipulation, Event Handling, and Communication with the Server, you're ready to start building fully functional websites.

-The next step is to start connecting all of these tools and concepts together.
-We'll start workking through that together in the coming sections.
+In the coming sections, we'll practice weaving these concepts together to build complex, feature rich user interfaces.

 ## Resources